nico-vromans/random-quote-generator/README.md

   (optional): run with ``-d`` to run in the background (= detached mode), just don't forget to run ``docker compose down`` when you're done to stop the app.
 - create a superuser (if you want to use the admin): ``docker exec -it rqg-backend ./manage.py createsuperuser``
+- (optional): pre-populate database with fixtures (as some APIs are rate-limited):
+  `` docker exec -it rqg-backend ./manage.py loaddata quotes``

 #### Frontend: